idcrook/picow-projects/ds18b20/README.md

 A sensor node proof-of-concept for Pico W in MicroPython

- - DS18B20 Temperature waterproof probe
+ - DS18B20 Temperature probe (waterproof)

 ## Install